The suit fit makes or breaks the suit.

 If there is a gap between the collar and your neck, that indicates that the jacket is too large.
-You will see that it often looks as though you could stick a coat hook right in the jacket.
+Also, you will see that it often looks as though you could stick a coat hook right in the jacket.

-A too-tight jacket collar will often fold upon itself, like an accordion.
+A too-tight jacket collar will often fold upon itself like an accordion.
 Not only does it look bad, but it also feels terrible.
-You will know right away that the jacket is too small and want to take it off.
+You will know right away that the suit jacket is too small and want to take it off.

 The Jacket Length

 An inappropriate jacket length is a dead giveaway; it is a poor fit.
 It’s one of the essential traits of how a suit should fit, yet it’s often forgotten.

 A helpful way to measure precisely where the jacket should fall is by your height.
 A good jacket length will fall around the middle-crotch level.